 Key Takeaways

-- Most affordable major metro: San Antonio's median of $282,000 is the lowest among Texas's big four cities — high investor demand for rental yields and flip margins
+- Most affordable major metro: San Antonio's median of $260,000 (Redfin, March 2026) is the lowest among Texas's big four cities, which drives high investor demand for rental yields and flip margins

-- 55 days on market traditionally: A cash marketplace closes in 7-14 days, cutting months off your timeline
+- 98 days on market traditionally: A cash sale through Propcash's investor network can close in 7-14 days, cutting months off your timeline

 - Best method depends on your situation: Your timeline, property condition, and whether you are PCSing or staying local should drive the decision

 San Antonio is the seventh-largest city in the United States, home to Joint Base San Antonio (the Department of Defense's largest joint base), and one of Texas's fastest-growing metros.
-With a median home price of $282,000 — the most affordable among the state's major cities — San Antonio attracts an enormous pool of cash investors hunting for rental properties, fix-and-flips, and long-term holds across Bexar County.
+With a median sale price of $260,000 (Redfin, March 2026), the most affordable among the state's major cities, San Antonio cash home buyers are active across Bexar County, hunting for rental properties, fix-and-flips, and long-term holds.

 That investor demand is great news if you need to sell fast.
-But the method you choose matters enormously.
-On a San Antonio median-priced home, the gap between the best and worst selling approach can exceed $55,000.
+But the method you choose matters.
+On a San Antonio median-priced home, the gap between the best and worst selling approach can exceed $50,000.
 We ranked all 8 common methods by offer price, speed, fees, flexibility, and overall seller experience.

-A cash buyer marketplace broadcasts your San Antonio property to hundreds of competing cash investors simultaneously.
-Instead of negotiating with a single buyer who has no incentive to pay a fair price, you create an environment where investors bid against each other — and that competition is the single biggest driver of a higher offer.
+A cash buyer network contacts multiple investors about your San Antonio property simultaneously.
+Instead of negotiating with a single buyer who has no incentive to pay a fair price, you connect with multiple investors, and that access to competing buyers can drive a stronger outcome than any single-buyer approach.

 How It Works with Propcash in San Antonio

-- Property broadcast to 500+ vetted San Antonio investors — your listing reaches cash buyers across Bexar, Comal, Guadalupe, and Medina counties
+- Propcash contacts a national network of investors (reaches cash buyers across Bexar, Comal, Guadalupe, and Medina counties)

-- Choose the best offer or decline all — zero obligation
+- Choose the offer that works best for you or decline all (zero obligation)

 Why It Ranks #1 for San Antonio Sellers

 San Antonio's affordability makes it a magnet for cash investors.
-At $282,000 median, investor margins on rentals and flips are significantly better here than in Austin, Dallas, or Houston.
-That deep investor pool means more competition for your property — and San Antonio sellers on Propcash typically see $20,000-$30,000 more than single-buyer offers.
+At a $260,000 median (Redfin, March 2026), investor margins on rentals and flips are often better here than in Austin, Dallas, or Houston.
+That deep investor pool can mean more competition for your property, which may lead to a stronger outcome than a single-buyer approach.

 Military families especially benefit.
 PCS orders do not wait for MLS listings, open houses, or buyer financing contingencies.
-A marketplace lets you get competing offers within 24 hours and close before you report to your next duty station.
+Contacting multiple investors lets you see what cash buyers may offer within 24 hours and can allow you to close before you report to your next duty station.

-- Downside: Still below full retail price (but significantly closer than any other cash option)
+- Downside: Still below full retail price (but typically closer than any other cash option)

 What to Expect in San Antonio